CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

  ## Walkthrough: Configure AIVisualProvision App

   AI Visual Provision mobile app uses Azure Cognitive Services (Computer Vision and Custom Vision) to deploy whiteboard drawings to an Azure architecture.
 It uses Cognitive Services to detect the Azure services among Azure Service logos and handwriting using the phone camera.
-The captured image is analysed and the identified services are deployed to Azure taking away all the pain and complexity from the process.
+The captured image is analyzed and the identified services are deployed to Azure taking away all the pain and complexity from the process.
 You can see how to create Azure Cognitive Services and configure them in this mobile app.

  1. Open your Visual Studio 2019 Preview in Administrator mode and click on **Clone or checkout code**.